hebrerillo/producer_consumer/README.md

 ### Bin folder

-If the build is successful, a 'build/bin/' folder is created with all the executable targets.
+If the build is successful, all the executable targets will be generated in the 'build/bin' subdirectory.

 ### Main shell